pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/Disaster Recovery with Azure Kubernetes Service/Disaster Recovery with Azure Kubernetes Service.md

     kubectl get pods -l app=nginx -o wide
     ```

+7. As you can see, my pods even deployed across my five available nodes in my default node pool.
+Let's increase the number of replicas:

+    ```sh
+    kubectl scale --replicas=8 deployments/nginx-deployment
+    kubectl get pods -l app=nginx -o wide
+    ```

+8. Why didn't the pods cross to my zonalpool?
+Well, because I have tainted the pool members:

+    ```sh
+    kubectl get nodes -o json | jq -r ".items[].spec.taints"
+    ```

 ## Demo: Backup and restore with Velero

 Prior to this, I already installed Velero and configured it to have access to both of my deployed clusters.

-Let's create some basic infrastructure, deploying new namespace and, a persistent volume that we can service some HTML from through NGINX, and deploy NGINX.
+Let's create some basic infrastructure, deploying new a namespace and, a persistent volume that we can service some HTML from through NGINX, and deploy NGINX.

 Save the following and call it `nginx-stateful.yaml`: